-Title IX of the Education Amendments of 1972 is a comprehensive provision of federal law that prohibits discrimination on the basis of sex under any education program or activity receiving federal funding.
+Title IX of the Education Amendments of 1972 is a comprehensive federal law that prohibits discrimination on the basis of sex under any education program or activity receiving federal funding.
 The law initially garnered publicity for its applicability to gender equity in school sports, as it requires that men and women have equal opportunities to participate in athletics.
-Beyond scholastic athletics, Title IX guides the ways institutions support the academic success of pregnant or parenting students, aim to close the gender gap in STEM (science, technology, engineering, and...Read More
+Beyond scholastic athletics, Title IX guides the ways institutions support the academic success of pregnant or parenting students, aim to close the gender gap in STEM (science, technology, engineering, and mathematics)...Read More

 On average, full-time working women are paid 80 percent of what men are paid, and for women of color, the wage gap is even greater.
 The data are clear: women with the same education and same work experience as their male counterparts are still paid less for the same work.
 And, once a woman faces wage disparity, recouping those losses may not be possible.
 The pay gap is just one example of pervasive gender discrimination that follows women throughout life.